Northern Football Conference: 2000-Present

 In 2000 the NFC joined forces with the Alberta Football League for a National Championship from Canadian Senior Football League (changed to Canadian Major Football League in 2003).
 The NFC champions, Oakville Longhorns, beat Manitoba Football League's Winnipeg Mustangs 42–14 in the first contest.

 After the 2019 season two league players, Graham Kelly and Archelaus Jack turned pro and drafted by The Liga de Fútbol Americano Profesional (LFA) in part of an agreement with the CFL, which placed two players from Canada on the rosters of the Mexican teams.

 The league canceled the 2020 and 2021 seasons due to the COVID-19 pandemic.

 The league returned to play in 2022, but with a shorter season game schedule with 9 teams.
 In 2024 former Oakville Longhorns alum Kyle Hergel was chosen in the 2024 CFL draft first round by the Saskatchewan Roughriders and also signed as a free-agent with the New Orleans Saints.

 In 2024, 4 teams (Sudbury, Sarnia, Sault Ste Marie & Tri City) left the NFC because of a scheduling issues, and formed a new league under the name Ontario Power 5 Football League.
+Though the NFC continued play for the 2024 season, online references (such as social media updates) ended following that season.
+The Power 5 league joined the CMFL in 2026.